 - 1. WellCare NC does not require prior approval for the OTP Service. - 2.
+A service order must be signed prior to or on the first day service is rendered.
+Refer to Background III.C. of this policy. - 3.
 Provider shall collaborate with Member's existing provider to develop an integrated PCP.